protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

 Well done!
-You have just withdrawn and deposited your an NFT to another account!
+You have just withdrawn and deposited your NFT to another account!

 ### `GetTokenOwner` script